RESOStandards/reso-certification-help/docs/providers.md

 _[Notified Button]_

-Once the customer has approved the results, the button will change to indicate Certified.
+Once the customer has approved the results, the button will change to indicate **Certified**.

 _[Certified Button]_